yupgup/jonitrythall.com/_posts/2024-09-11-branding-is-research.markdown

 Here are some standard questions I ask to get started with completing this table:

 ### Strengths
-- What are you known for?
+- What are we known for?
 - What do we do very well?
 - What do we rely on for success?
 - What positive things do customers say?